COSI-Lab/book/src/services/network/recursive_dns.md

 crc-dns-1: 128.153.54.33
 ```

-Unbound is currently run as a VM under hydra.
-There are plans to migrate to a Docker container.

 ## Unbound

 We currently use [Unbound](https://en.wikipedia.org/wiki/Unbound_(DNS_server)) for DNS.
 If possible, other clients should do their best to have their own DNS caches to further decrease latency when repeatedly accessing the same sites.

+Unbound is currently run as a VM named `unbound` on Hydra.
+There are plans to migrate to a Docker container.

 ### Configuration
 ```